-Transportation's selective bidding approach based on pre-defined criteria permits it to select projects that contribute to the de-risking of its order book.
+Transportation's bidding approach is based on pre-defined criteria that contributes to the de-risking of its order book.
 Transportation aims to bid on opportunities that will increase the share of highly standardized projects in its product portfolio.
-Transportation typically selects projects that will allow it to optimize the use of its existing engineering and manufacturing capacities.
 In addition, Transportation strengthens its focus on the entire value chain of its projects and since services provide an attractive return, Transportation aims to bid on tenders that include a service component and also capture more system integration opportunities.
+Transportation focuses on its end-to-end project development and execution cycle to allow optimization of the use of its existing engineering and manufacturing capacities.